Dardo (infantry fighting vehicle): Propulsion

 The Dardo is powered by an Iveco V6 turbo-charged after-cooled diesel engine delivering 512 hp (382.2 kW).
 This drives a ZF-designed automatic transmission system, which is manufactured under license by Iveco Fiat.
 The transmission system has four forward and two reverse gears, and incorporates the steering system and the hydraulic retarder.

 The running gear consists of six dual rubber-lined road wheels, with three return rollers on each side and connector type tracks.
 The suspension consists of a torsion bar, bumper and a hydraulic shock absorber on each suspension arm.
 Disc brakes on each of the final drives controlled by a transmission retarder provide the braking.

 Together, this allows the Dardo to achieve speeds in excess of 70 km/h, maneuver on gradients of more than 60% and ford waters up to a depth of 1.5 m.

 Future variants

 The Dardo IFVs currently in service with the Italian Army are fitted with the "Hitfist" IFV turret.
-The chassis is intended to be the basic model of a family of vehicles, which may include a 120 mm mortar carrier, command (C3I) vehicle, ambulance and light tank with a 105mm gun turret.
+The chassis is intended to be the basic model of a family of vehicles, which may include a 120 mm mortar carrier, command (C3I) vehicle, and ambulance.